entity-neural-network/entity-gym-rs/README.md

             Cake { x: 10, y: 42, size: 12 },
         ]);

-    // The agent `act` method takes an observation and returns an action of the specified type. let action = agent.act::<Move>(obs);
+    // To get an action from an agent, we simple call the `act` method with the observation we constructed. let action = agent.act::<Move>(obs);
     println!("{:?}", action);
 }